Ivo-Balbaert/The_Way_to_Jai/book/4_More_info_about_the_compiler.md

 ## 4.1 General info

 Originally, Jai compiled to C, and this C code was compiled with gcc or the LLVM clang C compiler.
-Now the compiler (written in C++) generates first an IR (intermediate representation) _byte-code_, which is then turned into machine-code through the LLVM tool-chain.
+Now the compiler (written in C++) generates first an IR (intermediate representation) _byte-code_.
+This is then turned into LLVM IR code and then machine-code through the LLVM tool-chain, or directly into machine code by the x64 backend.
-Its growing size:
+The compiler size growth:
     - at the initial stages: 10,000 LOC (lines of code)
-	- this expanded to around 50,000 LOC after adding the LLVM backend, macros, operator overloading, multiple 	return values, unions, etc.;
+	- this expanded to around 50,000 LOC after adding the LLVM backend, macros, operator overloading, multiple 	return values, unions, etc.
-	- it jumped to around 75,000 LOC of code after adding inline assembly support,
+	- it jumped to around 75,000 LOC of code after adding inline assembly support
 	- it is now some 87,000 LOC.
-The compiler source is proprietary at this time (Aug 2022), and will not be self-hosting (meaning: written in Jai) in the near future.
+The compiler source is proprietary at this time (Jan 2023), and will not be self-hosting (meaning: written in Jai) in the near future.
 The compiler is _very fast_: all typical debug-builds even up to 250,000 LOC are processed fully in under 1 s.

 > To reduce build-time further:
 > * remove the .pdb file before compiling